Synthird/synthird/README.md

 - 😄 Pronouns: Any pronouns
 - 🕛 I have been programming since mid 2020
-  - 🕹️ I got into programming when I started learning to make video games
-    - 🎮 You can play the ones I published on [itch](https://synthird.itch.io)
+  - 🕹️ I got into programming when I started learning to make video games (You can play the ones I published on [itch](https://synthird.itch.io))
   - 📘 The first language I learned was [Lua](https://lua.org/)
 - 🎨 I also create [art](https://cara.app/synthird)
 - I never use "AI" that spit out or edit text, code, images, videos, audio, graphs, etc.